iv4xr-project/iv4xr-se-plugin/README.md

 * **`Ivxr.SePlugin`** – The **main plugin project**.
 Contains most of the important logic.
 It is one of the plugin libraries, the main one.
   * See the project details below.
 * **`Ivxr.SePlugin.Tests`** – Unit tests for the main project.
 * **`Ivxr.PlugIndependentLib`** – Contains service code that is *entirely independent of the Space Engineers codebase* for better dependency management and easier testing.
-Also contains **the definition of the C# API** which is exposed via JSON-RPC.
-  * D `ISpaceEngineers` – the main interface grouping other interfaces such as `ICharacterController`, `ISpaceEngineersAdmin`, and others.
   * Contains some basic interfaces such as the logging interface.
   * It is a secondary plugin library.
+* **`Ivxr.PlugIndependentLib.Test`**
+* **`Ivxr.SpaceEngineers`** – Contains **the main interfaces and models of the C# API** which is exposed via JSON-RPC.
+  * [ISpaceEngineers](https://github.com/iv4xr-project/iv4xr-se-plugin/blob/main/Source/Ivxr.SpaceEngineers/ISpaceEngineers.cs) – the main interface grouping other interfaces such as `ICharacterController`, `ISpaceEngineersAdmin`, and others.
+  * Does not depend on Space Engineers codebase.
   * The TCP/IP server has now been replaced by the JSON-RPC library.
-* **`SeServerMock`** – A testing project which runs a TCP/IP server based on the infrastructure from the two main libraries and using some simple mock implementations of the classes which would normally depend on a running game.

 #### Project details: `Ivxr.SePlugin`

 List of notable classes – top level:

-* `IvxrPlugin` – Entry point of the plugin, implements the game's `IPlugin` interface.
+* `IvxrPlugin` – Entry point of the plugin, implements the game's `IConfigurablePlugin` and `IHandleInputPlugin` interfaces.
 * `IvxrSessionComponent` –  Inherits from game's `MySessionComponentBase` which allows the component to hook the plugin into game events such as `UpdateBeforeSimulation` called each timestep of the game.
 * `IvxrPluginContext` – Root of the dependency tree of the plugin, constructs all the important objects.

 Notable sub-namespaces (and the solution sub-folders):

 * `Control` – Interfacing with the game: Obtaining observation and control of the character.
 Notable classes:
-  * `Dispatcher` – The command hub.
   * `CharacterController` – Self-explanatory.
   * `Observer` – Extracts observations from the game.
+  * `Screens` – Implementation of `IScreens` interface for controlling game screens.
 * `Session` – Session control such as loading a saved game.
 Has a separate command dispatcher because it needs to run (in the "lobby") even when no actual game is running.
 * `WorldModel` – Classes supporting the communication (JSON over TCP/IP).
+* `Communication` – Classes for JSON-RPC mappings, thread synchronizations and other tools required for the communication.